-I am stuck as I struggle to answer this question.
 It is particularly difficult to predict how long a person needs to go through treatment.
-It depends on a multitude of factors:
+It depends on several factors:

 First, it depends on how much a client is willing to commit at the stage that he or she comes for therapy.
-Some just want to seek my opinion on a “once-off” basis., whereas others are ready to do whatever it takes to overcome the difficulty that brought them to the clinic in the first place.
+Some just want to seek the psychologist’s opinion a “once-off” basis, whereas others are ready to do whatever it takes to overcome the difficulty that brought them to the clinic in the first place.

 Second, it depends on the nature and severity of the disorder.
-Even that itself is unpredictable.
-I had treated a client with an anxiety disorder in 4 sessions.
-But most of the time, it takes about 8 to 10 sessions to treat a client with anxiety disorder.
+It takes about 8 to 10 sessions to treat a client with anxiety disorder.
 With past trauma involved, it becomes more intricate and often requires more than 10 sessions to process through all the sufferings of the past and present.

-Most clients can be discharged completely after a period of regular followup, some will require a check-in after 6 months while others will require lifelong support.
-For those who need long-term support, they will be scheduled for follow-up sessions once a month after the intensive phase of weekly therapy sessions are over.
+Most clients can be discharged completely after a period of regular followup, some will require a check-in after 3 to 6 months while others will require lifelong support.

 Begin your journey of healing